Murder of Surjit Athwal

-Surjit Kaur Athwal (17 July 1971–December 1998) was a British-Indian woman murdered in an honour killing in India.
+Surjit Kaur Athwal (17 July 1971 – December 1998) was a British-Indian woman murdered in an honour killing in India.
 She was 27 years old at the time of her death, and had two children, aged 7 and 9 months.

-Her murder was instigated by her mother-in-law, 70-year-old Bachan Kaur Athwal, in collusion with Surjit's husband, Sukhdave Singh Athwal.
-Surjit had found a new partner and started divorce proceedings against her abusive husband.
+Her murder was instigated by her mother-in-law, 70-year-old Bachan Kaur Athwal, in collusion with Surjit's husband, Sukhdev Singh Athwal.
+Surjit had started divorce proceedings against her abusive husband.
 A divorce would bring shame onto the Athwals, so Bachan Kaur lured Surjit to India, leading her to believe that if she attended two weddings in Punjab, the family would consent to a divorce.
 Instead, she was killed there and her body has never been found.

 This case marked the first conviction, in a British court, of an honour killing committed outside of the UK.

 Background

 Surjit was born in Coventry, England, in 1971 and grew up in the Foleshill suburb of the city.

-In 1988, at age 16, she married Sukhdave Singh Athwal in a forced marriage.
+In 1988, at age 16, she married Sukhdev Singh Athwal in a forced marriage.
 He was ten years older than Surjit and they'd met only once before they were married and she moved in with his family.
-Both Sukhdave and Surjit's family are Sikhs, of Punjabi origin.
+Both Sukhdev and Surjit's family are Sikhs, of Punjabi origin.

-Bachan Kaur Athwal was the matriarch of the family, described as "controlling" by her daughter-in-law and said to treat Surjit like a slave.
+Bachan Kaur Athwal was the matriarch of the family, described as "controlling" by her daughter-in-law and was said to treat Surjit like a slave.

 Keen for some independence, Surjit found work as a customs agent with HM Customs and Excise at London Heathrow Airport; she began to dress in western-style clothing, wore make-up and socialised with her colleagues.
-Both Bachan Kaur and Sukhdave beat and abused her to try and get her to conform to their standards and Sukhdave started spying on her while she was out with her workmates, eventually spotting her with another man.
+Both Bachan Kaur and Sukhdev beat and abused her to try and get her to conform to their standards and Sukhdev started spying on her while she was out with her workmates, eventually spotting her with another man.
 She had formed a relationship with someone she had met at work and was having an affair.
 When this was discovered, she sought a divorce.

-At the time of her disappearance, Surjit and Sukhdave resided in Hayes, London Borough of Hillingdon; they lived next door to Sukhdave's mother, his brother Hardave Athwal and sister-in-law Sarbjit Athwal and had two children.
+At the time of her disappearance, Surjit and Sukhdev resided in Hayes, London Borough of Hillingdon; they lived next door to Sukhdev's mother, his brother Hardev Athwal and sister-in-law Sarbjit Athwal and had two children.